How To Gray Rock Your Narcissist Husband, Spouse, or Friend

 The best and most permanent method to deal with a narcissist is to go “No Contact.”

-The idea behind gray rocking a narcissist is to give them the control and attention they desire, but at such meaningless levels that they find it useless.
+The idea behind gray‑rocking a narcissist is to give them the attention and control they crave, but at such flat, meaningless levels that it becomes unrewarding.

 Final Words

-The main point of gray rocking is to disengage the narcissist without triggering their anger or getting yourself into a conflict.
+The core aim of gray‑rocking is to remove the reaction they feed on.
+You want to disengage the narcissist without triggering their anger or stepping into a conflict.

 Is it the right thing to do?
 Yes, because pushing away someone who keeps you constantly under the fear of their wrath is ultimately an act of self-love.